Neo-Nazism: Iran

 Several neo-Nazi groups were active in Iran, although they are now defunct.
 Advocates of Nazism continue to exist in Iran and are mainly based on the Internet.

+Iraq

+Hawpa, also known as the Kurdish National Socialist Organization (PSNK), is a Kurdish neo-Nazi organization based in Iraqi Kurdistan that opposes ethnic and sexual minority rights and Arabization and strives for an ethnically pure, united Kurdistan.
+Hawpa is based on the ideas of Ramzi Nafi, a Kurdish nationalist and a Nazi collaborator.

 Israel

 Neo-Nazi activity is not common or widespread in Israel, and the few reported activities have all been the work of extremists, who were punished severely.
 One notable case is that of Patrol 36, a cell in Petah Tikva made up of eight teenage immigrants from the former Soviet Union who had been attacking foreign workers and gay people, and vandalizing synagogues with Nazi images.
 These neo-Nazis were reported to have operated in cities across Israel, and have been described as being influenced by the rise of neo-Nazism in Europe; mostly influenced by similar movements in Russia and Ukraine, as the rise of the phenomenon is widely credited to immigrants from those two states, the largest sources of emigration to Israel.
 Widely publicized arrests have led to a call to reform the Law of Return to permit the revocation of Israeli citizenship for—and the subsequent deportation of—neo-Nazis.